unrealwork/axibase-collector/jobs/examples/nginx/nginx.md

 ## Server configuration

-See [NGINX basic server configuration guide](./nginx-basic-configure.md) to make sure your server is configured correctly.
+See [NGINX server configuration guide](./nginx-configure.md) to make sure your server is configured correctly.

 ## Import NGINX CSV parser configuration into ATSD